 Remarkably, a number of expositions that still look and feel a lot like their century-ago forebears have survived in New England.
-In addition to the Marshfield Fair, the Woodstock Fair in Connecticut traces its origins to 1860 and will be held over Labor Day Weekend.
-The Fryeburg Fair in Maine dates to 1851 and will be open this year from September 29 to October 6.
-And the granddaddy of them all, the Topsfield Fair, which held its first event in 1818, opens October 4 for an eleven-day run.
+In addition to the Marshfield Fair, the Woodstock Fair in Connecticut traces its origins to 1860 and will be held over Labor Day Weekend, September 1-4.
+The Fryeburg Fair in Maine dates to 1851 and will be open this year from October 1 to October 8.
+And the granddaddy of them all, the Topsfield Fair, which held its first event in 1818, opens September 29 for an eleven-day run.

-I spent the bulk of my time at the Marshfield Fair inside that venerable Agriculture Building.
+I spend the bulk of my time at the Marshfield Fair inside that venerable Agriculture Building.
 Upstairs, there are displays of quilts; some quite old and others brand new.
 There were hand-knitted sweaters – not for sale but, rather, submitted for judging in hopes of securing a blue ribbon.
-The whole floor was a tribute to creativity and skill with fabric.
+The whole floor is a tribute to creativity and skill with fabric.

 There are competitions to design a small grouping of container gardens and another for holiday mantel arrangements.
 There is a horticultural competition for the school-aged set and categories for flower arrangements in purses, watering cans, and recycled objects.
 In short, the competitions going on within Horticulture is about skill and creativity.